Generic Health and Safety Risk Assessment

 A qualitative risk assessment may sometimes become semi-quantitative, for instance when some hazards or aspects are measured whereas others are merely based on judgement.

-Generic health and safety assessments cover a variety of common hazards for a task or an activity.
+Generic health and safety risk assessment cover a variety of common hazards for a task or an activity.
 The idea behind these types of risk assessment is to cut down on the duplication of both effort and paperwork.

 This type of risk assessment will consider the hazards for an activity in a single assessment, where the activity can be carried out across a variety of areas of the workplace, or for different sites.